The Walt Disney Company: 1984–2005: Michael Eisner's leadership, the Disney Renaissance, merger, and acquisitions

-In 1995, Disney announced the $19 billion acquisition of television network Capital Cities/ABC Inc., which at the time was the second-largest corporate takeover in U.S. history.
-Through the deal, Disney would obtain broadcast network ABC, an 80% majority stake in sports networks ESPN and ESPN 2, 50% in Lifetime Television, a majority stake of DIC Entertainment, and a 37.5% minority stake in A&E Television Networks.
+In 1995, Disney announced the $19 billion acquisition of television network Capital Cities/ABC Inc., which was then the 2nd-largest corporate takeover in US history.
+Through the deal, Disney would obtain broadcast network ABC, an 80% majority stake in sports networks ESPN and ESPN 2, 50% in Lifetime Television, a majority stake of DIC Entertainment, and a 38% minority stake in A&E Television Networks.
 Following the deal, the company started Radio Disney, a youth-focused radio program on ABC Radio Network, on November 18, 1996.
 The Walt Disney Company launched its official website disney.com on February 22, 1996, mainly to promote its theme parks and merchandise.
-On June 19 the same year, the company's next animated film The Hunchback of Notre Dame was released, grossing $325 million at the box office.
+On June 19, the company's next animated film The Hunchback of Notre Dame was released, grossing $325 million at the box office.
 Because Ovitz's management style was different from Eisner's, Ovitz was fired as the company's president in 1996.
-Disney lost a $10.4 million lawsuit in September 1997 to Marsu B.V. over Disney's failure to produce as contracted 13 half-hour Marsupilami cartoon shows.
+Disney lost a $10.4 million lawsuit in September 1997 to Marsu B.V. over Disney's failure to produce as contracted 13 half-hours Marsupilami cartoon shows.
 Instead, Disney felt other internal "hot properties" deserved the company's attention.
-Disney, which since 1996 had owned a 25% stake in World Series baseball team California Angels, bought out the team in 1998 for $110 million, renaming it Anaheim Angels and renovating their stadium for $100 million.
-Hercules (1997) was released on June 13, and underperformed at the box office compared to earlier films, grossing $252 million.
-On February 24, Disney and Pixar signed a ten-year contract to make five films together with Disney as the distributor.
+Disney, which since 1996 had owned a 25% stake in the Major League Baseball team California Angels, bought out the team in 1998 for $110 million, renamed it Anaheim Angels and renovated the stadium for $100 million.
+Hercules (1997) was released on June 13, and underperformed compared to earlier films, grossing $252 million.
+On February 24, Disney and Pixar signed a ten-year contract to make five films, with Disney as distributor.
 They would share the cost, profits, and logo credits, calling the films Disney-Pixar productions.
-During the Disney Renaissance, film division Touchstone also saw success with film such as Pretty Woman (1990), which has the highest number of ticket sales in the U.S. for a romantic comedy and grossed $432 million; Sister Act (1992), which was one of the more financially successful comedies of the early 1990s, grossing $231 million; action film Con Air (1997), which grossed $224 million; and the highest-grossing film of 1998 at $553 million Armageddon (1998).
+During the Disney Renaissance, film division Touchstone also saw success with film such as Pretty Woman (1990), which has the highest number of ticket sales in the US for a romantic comedy and grossed $432 million; Sister Act (1992), which was one of the financially successful comedies of the early 1990s, grossing $231 million; action film Con Air (1997), which grossed $224 million; and the highest-grossing film of 1998 at $553 million Armageddon.